Tracy Anderson Child Care Director

 - Someone in the household has to be a member of any federally recognized Tribe.
 The child(ren) does not have to be Indian.

-- Provide previous year federal income tax return, W-2’s and tax transcript (irs.gov).
+- Provide previous year federal income tax return.
 We will use the adjusted gross income after deductions, (some deductions are added back in) from your tax return to get your monthly income.
 There are hardship deductions that the Tribe deducts from your income.
-The deductions are $400.00 deducted per caregiver in household (max. $800.00) and $200.00 hardship per child.
-The children must be reported on your federal tax return, in order to claim them as part of family household.
+The deductions are $1000.00 deducted per caregiver in the household (max. $2000.00) and $600.00 hardship per child.
+The children must be reported on your federal tax return, in order to claim them as part of the family household.
 There are exceptions for the children not being on your tax return.
 If parents are divorced and they alternate years to claim the children (Must submit legal stating that).
 If your child wasn’t born in the previous year, therefore, the child will not be on your taxes.

-- Provide proof or residence (utility bill or lease)
+- Provide proof of residence (utility bill or lease)

 - Provide copies of social security cards for all household members.